|Conventional short name:|

-Xrivizaja's economy is highly diversified and based on trade, natural resources, and finances.
+Xrivizaja's economy is fairly diversified and based on trade, natural resources, and finances.
 Since the beginning of the Xrivizajan empire, trade has been one of the essential cornerstones of its economy, and today the port city of Singapura remains one of the busiest ports in the world.
-Since the discovery of oil in Sumatra in 1885, petroleum and natural gas production has also served as a major economic cornerstone of Xrivizaja, although the country has endeavoured to reduce its dependence on oil and diversify its economy into other sectors.
+Since the discovery of oil in Sumatra in 1885, petroleum and natural gas production has also served as a sizeable economic cornerstone of Xrivizaja, although the country has endeavoured to reduce its dependence on oil and diversify its economy into other sectors.
 Although its importance has diminished with the advent of synthetic petroleum rubber, natural rubber was one of the original cash crops grown widely in Xrivizaja, and today the country remains the largest producer of natural rubber in the world, beating out Equador and neighbouring Mazapahit.
 In recent years, as health concerns over animal fats and traditional vegetable oils have risen in the Western world, Xrivizaja has also emerged as the pre-eminent producer of palm oil, although the industry has proved environmentally very destructive and regulations have been undertaken to curb its environmental impact, including widespread ecosystem devastation and noxious smogs from burning fires that choke the air in Xrivizajan cities.

 While Xrivizaja was not hit as hard by the Oil Crisis of 1973 as some Arab countries were owing to a more diversified economy, it nevertheless suffered an economic downturn from the drop in oil prices.
 Realising that the crisis indicated Xrivizaja could not depend on natural resources to consistently support its economy, then-Prime Minister Matahari Budiputra implemented the New Economic Policy.
 The aims of the policy was to shift the Xrivizajan economy away from dependence on resource extraction and crop cultivation and towards advanced industry, such as car manufacturing, finance and electronics.
-The government began to invest heavily in car makers such as Photon, and encouraged Xrivizajans to start their own businesses in the electronics and heavy manufacturing industries.
-In addition, the government also encouraged the development of major cities such as Singapura, Medan and Palembang as centres of the services industry, including finance and human resources.
-Protectionist policies were also installed in order to encourage Xrivizajan ownership of businesses, such as requiring that businesses listed on Xrivizajan stock exchanges have at least 30% ownership by Malays and other native Xrivizajan ethnicities, and overall 70% Xrivizajan ownership.
+The government began to invest heavily in car makers such as Phaeton, and encouraged Xrivizajans to start their own businesses in the electronics and heavy manufacturing industries.
+In addition, the government also encouraged the development of major cities such as Singapura, Medan and Palembam͂ as centres of the services industry, including finance and human resources.
+Protectionist policies were also installed in order to encourage Xrivizajan ownership of businesses, such as requiring that businesses listed on Xrivizajan stock exchanges have at least 30% ownership by Malays and/or other members of native Xrivizajan ethnic groups, and overall 70% Xrivizajan ownership.
 The policies proved to be relatively successful, largely allowing Xrivizaja to advance beyond plantation agriculture and resource extraction, but their success was hampered somewhat by the stance of economic protectionism, and oil, palm plantations, and tin mining remain significant sectors of the Xrivizajan economy.
 Since the election of Suria Sam͂karaputra, the protectionist measures have been liberalised somewhat, with required Malay ownership reduced to only 12.5% and required Xrivizajan ownership to less than half.

-In recent years Xrivizaja has become popular as a tourist destination, particularly to its historic Buddhist temples in Sumatra and the cosmopolitan, fast-paced nature of cities such as Sin̊apura and Kuala Lumpur.
+In recent years Xrivizaja has become popular as a tourist destination, particularly due to its historic Buddhist temples in Sumatra and the cosmopolitan, fast-paced nature of cities such as Sin̊apura and Kuala Lumpur.

 Roads and boats serve as the main methods of transportation in Xrivizaja.
 Xrivizajan oil is plentiful and widely available, allowing for gas prices to be fairly low, but roads are heavily congested and travel times, especially during rush hour, can be excruciatingly slow.
-To speed up Xrivizajan roadways, Prime Minister Sam͂karaputra has announced among other measures to curb traffic congestion the upgrade of the Xrivizajan road network to standards closer to the German autobahn, including added express lanes and more grade separation.
+To speed up Xrivizajan roadways, Prime Minister Sam͂karaputra announced among other measures to curb traffic congestion the upgrade of the Xrivizajan road network to standards closer to the German autobahn, including added express lanes and more grade separation.
 A network of high-speed catamarans serves the various islands and ports of Xrivizaja, transporting people between Sumatra and the Malayan peninsula and also to the various islands within the Empire of Uzom͂ Tana×-Palembam͂ as well as neighboring Bornei and Mazapahit.
 The major hubs of the network are in Sin̊apura, Malacca, Penang, Palembam͂, Kota Lampum͂ and Medan.
 These high-speed ferries are often considered to be the best way to traverse maritime Xrivizaja, as airships may only make stops at the major ports and cities.
 Airship travel is quite important in Xrivizaja; airships are generally considered to be the fastest way to travel between major cities, including going from Sumatra to the Malayan Peninsula and vice versa.
 The Kuála Lumpur-Sin̊apura route is among the busiest airship lines in East Asia.
 Sin̊apura Air Lines is one of the most famous airship companies in the world, widely renowned for its world-class services up to and including separate sleeper rooms for passengers on its largest airships.
 In recent years Malacca has also established itself as a major low-cost airship port thanks to the efforts of Kristang businessman Antônio Fernandes and his airline "Air Asia", which has additionally experimented with aeroplanes to provide express service on its busiest routes.

 Like Myqan Daij, Xrivizaja uses the Buddhist calendar for all official dates, but unlike Myqan Daij primarily dates them to the Xaka era.
 Hence, 10 May 2017 (Vesak or Buddha's Birthday) is 1 Vaisakha 1939 Xaka in Xrivizaja.